By: CSDH Staff

 In this book, you will find topics such as how to find existing talent within an organization.
 It also covers which roles to fill and their respective responsibilities.
 But topics explore more than how to create teams.
 It also covers important data science and machine learning concepts.

 Foster Provost and Tom Fawcett

-Written by two data science experts, “Data Science for Business” is commonly used as a textbook.
-Readers will learn the basic principles of data science, be walked through “data-analytic thinking.”
+Written by two data science experts, Data Science for Business is commonly used as a textbook.
+It is one of the most recommended data science books.
+It teaches readers the basic principles of data science and walks them through “data-analytic thinking.”

 John W. Foreman

 Business owners don’t need to hire a data scientist to better understand their customer base and increase their revenue — they can do it themselves!
 This is what John W. Foreman, author of the Amazon bestseller Data Smart says.
 His book walks readers through the new world data has created.
 It shows you how you can use the same strategies as big companies to benefit.